eelab-dev/EEcircuit/.github/ISSUE_TEMPLATE/bug-report-and-feature-request.md

 ---

-⛔✋  !!
-Please use the [Discussions](https://github.com/danchitnis/EEsim/discussions) first before reporting a bug or a feature request ✋⛔
+✋  !!
+Only for bug reports.
+Please use the [Discussions](https://github.com/danchitnis/EEsim/discussions) for a feature request ✋